BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Made a few changes to the HTML, but mostly added CSS to different sections.
 I moved the about us link in the navigation to the bottom nav menu.
 Most attention was playing with the buttons.
 I was going to try doing the buttons with CSS, but the google research suggested I stick with HTML & CSS instead.
 I tried playing around with the margins and padding for some of the sections, but I decided to keep things simple after trying different combinations.

 **Link(s) to work**: [30 Days 30 Sites Day 9 Children's Toy/Game](https://codepen.io/BritishPandaChick/full/XeGbmq/)

+### Day 66: October 21, 2017

+**Today's Progress**: Wrote HTML for next week's blog post coding tutorial.
+Add extracted images to website.
+Put images, links and assets on web page.

+**Thoughts** I did all the HTML for this Skillcrush portfolio project from Skillcrush 101.
+I made a version of this project before, but I'm doing this again for my blog post this week.
+I extracted all the images from the design files and put all HTML code in the index.html file.
+I copied all the code to a CodePen file so readers can reference back to the project throughout the posts to see how the site comes together.
+Overall it went ok.
+Only part that was challenging was the id in the footer.
+I reference back to my original code to see what I did before.

+**Link(s) to work**: [Skillcrush 101 Portfolio Site](https://codepen.io/BritishPandaChick/full/OxGNNP/)